|

 Shallow sockets, also known as normal sockets, can sometimes make jobs difficult if the bolt hits the end of the socket before the nut is fully engaged.
 In these cases, deep sockets are the solution.
 Measuring about an inch in length, deep sockets can reach nuts in inaccessible places, provided your driver has an extension.

-Understanding these types and sizes ensures we always have the right socket for the job.
+By understanding these types and sizes, we ensure we always have the right socket for the job.
 Whether you’re tackling a heavy-duty project or a precision task, having a well-organized and comprehensive socket set is essential.

 Metric Socket Sizes Chart